-Investment portfolio changes from December 31, 2016 to December 31, 2017:
+Investment portfolio changes from December 31, 2017 to December 31, 2018:

-State and political subdivision securities increased \$46,898,000, or 12.7%, to \$417,032,000.
-U.S. government agency securities increased \$32,828,000 to \$45,500,000.
+State and political subdivision securities decreased \$82,315,000, or 20%, to \$334,717,000.
+U.S. government agency securities increased \$59,322,000 to \$104,822,000.
 The investment portfolio provides the Company with a significant source of earnings, secondary source of liquidity, and mechanisms to manage the effects of changes in loan demand and interest rates.
 Therefore, the size, asset allocation and maturity distribution of the investment portfolio will vary over time depending on management's assessment of current and future interest rates, changes in loan demand, changes in the Company's sources of funds and the economic outlook.
-During this period, the Company purchased state and political subdivision along with U.S. government agency securities.
+During this period, the Company primarily purchased U.S. government agency securities.
 These securities all had A or better credit ratings and maturities approaching 15 years.
-With the additional liquidity provided by the increase in deposits and accounts and drafts payable, the Company made these purchases to continue to reduce the level of short-term rate sensitive assets.
+Due to the passage of the TCJA and tax-exempt interest becoming less advantageous, the Company reduced the state and political subdivision security portfolio.
 All purchases were made in accordance with the Company's investment policy.

-There was no single issuer of securities in the investment portfolio at December 31, 2017 for which the aggregate amortized cost exceeded 10% of total shareholders' equity.
+There was no single issuer of securities in the investment portfolio at December 31, 2018 for which the aggregate amortized cost exceeded 10% of total shareholders' equity.